Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 The Little Karoo is the southern part of the South African desert, here you still have a few small saplings, as opposed to the Big Karoo, which is more like a proper dessert.

-This road is easy to find, it passes through the village of Brandrivier and the proposed WWF reserve of Grootvadersbosch.
-There are about 35 kilometers of dirt road through a gorgeous arid landscape, huge ostriche farms, a small village, re-soil, and brown bushes.
+This road is easy to find; it passes through the village of Brandrivier and the proposed WWF reserve of Grootvadersbosch.
+There are about 35 kilometers of dirt road through a gorgeous arid landscape, huge ostrich farms, a small village, re-soil, and brown bushes.

-Keep in mind that along the road there is neither water (except to ask some dwelling) nor shade, a few short hills are very steep and Elena almost fainted, the rare cars will cover you in the sand, some even on purpose I’m afraid… but it is really worth it if you want to get a taste of the life of the karoo.
+Keep in mind that along the road, there is neither water (except to ask at some dwellings) nor shade, and a few short hills are very steep.
+Elena almost fainted, the rare cars will cover you in the sand, some even on purpose, I’m afraid… but it is really worth it if you want to get a taste of the life of the Karoo.
 Here we spotted our first giraffes.

-Actually, this road keeps on going eastwards past the R323 until it connects with the R327, where it becomes a tar road until Herbertsdale and further on to Mossel Bay, a nice alternative to the route proposed below, but you’ll be pretty far away from any proper settlement for quite some distance.
+Actually, this road continues east past the R323 until it connects with the R327, where it becomes a tar road to Herbertsdale and beyond to Mossel Bay, a nice alternative to the route proposed below.
+Still, you’ll be pretty far away from any proper settlement for quite some distance.

 Garcia Pass to Riversdale